nicolairvine/urgent-ambulatory-decisions/README.md

 ## Model outputs
 A sub-model was included to collect data throughout model runs:
-System Level:
+- System Level:
-Occupancy per minute (in-patient and clinic areas) System failure events (each patient diverted due to no capacity) Proportion of patients referred who were delayed to accessing a clinical space per day Proportion of patients discharged who did so within 24hrs per day Proportion of patients admitted per day
+- Occupancy per minute (in-patient and clinic areas)
+- System failure events (each patient diverted due to no capacity)
+- Proportion of patients referred who were delayed to accessing a clinical space per day
+- Proportion of patients discharged who did so within 24hrs per day
+- Proportion of patients admitted per day
-Proportion of patient placed in the non-allocated area to start care per day Proportion of patients transferred to another ward (admitted) between 0300-0800hrs per day Proportion of patients with a positive experience of care per day
+- Proportion of patient placed in the non-allocated area to start care per day
+- Proportion of patients transferred to another ward (admitted) between 0300-0800hrs per day
+- Proportion of patients with a positive experience of care per day

 Patient Level
-Lengths of delay to starting care for each area per patient delayed >5mins Lengths of stay in department
+- Lengths of delay to starting care for each area per patient delayed >5mins
+- Lengths of stay in department

 Staff level:
-Accuracy of early allocation decisions per week
+- Accuracy of early allocation decisions per week (to validate decision-maker sub-model)

 ### General User Interface
 The GUI user has control to allow adjustment of: